kawaiix621/Brsports_code_base/README.md

+[No release at the moment ,lastest deployment at (https://www.brsports.vercel.app)

 # BRsport
 *BRsport is a web3-based matchmaking platform for mobile battle royale games.
 Players can join custom matches, compete, and earn tokens in a decentralized ecosystem.*